WCAG 3.3.1: Error Identification

 - Checkout submits and shows only a red outline with no message.

-- Account signup highlights several fields but gives one generic error summary.
+- Account signup highlights several fields but gives one generic summary.

 - Return-request forms fail silently after an invalid order number.